Mechatronics Engineer · Robotics · Data · Embedded Systems

 Architecture

-Scale: Over 100 GB of data processed efficiently across Raw → Staging → Curated, with pipelines orchestrated end-to-end by AWS Step Functions.
+Scale: 100+ GB processed across Raw → Staging → Curated, fully orchestrated by AWS Step Functions.

 Outcomes

-The project was featured in an official AWS Brazil blog post, where I am credited as co-author alongside the AI Engineering Manager and AWS Solutions Architects.
+Gave every business unit at AKAD access to clean, versioned, queryable data for the first time.
+One measurable outcome: reduced cargo insurance loss ratios.
+Featured in an official AWS Brazil blog post, credited as co-author alongside the AI Engineering Manager and AWS Solutions Architects.

 My contributions

-• Full architecture design — three-layer lake schema, zone boundaries, and data contracts
+• Full architecture design — three-layer schema, zone boundaries, data contracts

 • AWS DMS setup for CDC ingestion from 6 relational database sources

-• Delta Lake implementation on Amazon EMR with ACID, upserts, and time-travel
+• Delta Lake on Amazon EMR with ACID, upserts, and time-travel

 • Pipeline orchestration with AWS Step Functions

-• Data Warehouse build on top of the Curated Zone for Power BI and actuarial teams
+• Data Warehouse build for Power BI and actuarial teams

-• Monitoring and observability with AWS CloudWatch across all pipeline stages
+• Monitoring and observability with AWS CloudWatch across all stages

 2019 · Trinity College Int'l Firefighting Home Robot Contest